MSU Human Resources >> Benefits >> Cobra >> COBRA FAQs

 • Your employment ends for any reason other than your gross misconduct.

-If you are the spouse of an employee, you will become a qualified beneficiary if you lose your coverage under the Plan if any of the following qualifying events happens:
+If you are the spouse of an employee, you will become a qualified beneficiary if you lose your coverage under the Plan if any of the following qualifying events happen:

 • Your spouse dies;